The Free Dictionary by Farlex

-Breadth and depth of content is amazing, as are the options for display, search, and language.
-Kids with different learning styles should find a way to learn vocab here.
+The breadth and depth of content is amazing, as are the options for display, search, and language.
+Kids with different learning styles should find a way to learn vocabulary here.

 What's it about?

-Right off the bat, THE FREE DICTIONARY BY FARLEX can be toggled into 14 of the most common world languages, not to mention translation for individual searches!
-The Customize button allows users to toggle 12 main page daily updates.
-At top, users type words into the text box for word searches, or expand for advanced search options, bookmarks, settings (such as larger fonts), and sharing.
+Right off the bat, THE FREE DICTIONARY BY FARLEX can be toggled into 14 of the most common world languages, not to mention translate for individual searches.
+The Customize button allows users to toggle 12 main-page daily updates.
+At the top, users type words into the text box for word searches or expand for advanced search options, bookmarks, settings (such as larger fonts), and sharing.

 Is it any good?

-The FREE Dictionary by Farlex may be the most comprehensive, well-cited, fun, crammed-with-content dictionary app available in the app stores.
-Elementary age kids will want to play the games, and everyone will find something of interest in the daily updates (though they written at the upper-elementary level).
-With the ability to customize daily content change font size, and simple word games and cartoon graphics for the kids, The FREE Dictionary by Farlex is appropriate and engaging for kids of almost all ages.
+This may be the most comprehensive, well-cited, fun, crammed-with-content dictionary app available in the app stores.
+Elementary-school-age kids will want to play the games, and everyone will find something of interest in the daily updates (though they're written at the upper-elementary level).
+With the ability to customize daily content, change font size, and access simple word games and cartoon graphics, The Free Dictionary by Farlex is appropriate and engaging for kids of almost all ages.

-Aside from the fun, the app will help improve spelling, vocabulary, and knowledge through complete, adult-level dictionary entries with part of speech, audio, multiple definitions, translation, origins, and thesaurus entries.
-The app pulls dictionary (including legal, medical, financial) and encyclopedic content from numerous respected sources like McGraw-Hill, Houghton Mifflin, HarperCollins, the Farlex clip art collection copyright Princeton University, and Wikipedia, and provides citations for each search.
-Design is not as slick as it could be, but it's worth the tradeoff.
-The only feature lacking is built-in voice recognition, but the device-level recognition works amazingly well (Stephanopoulos came up lickety split).
+In addition to being fun, the app will help improve spelling, vocabulary, and knowledge through complete, adult-level dictionary entries that include part of speech, audio, multiple definitions, translation, origins, and thesaurus entries.
+The app pulls dictionary (including legal, medical, financial) and encyclopedic content from numerous respected sources such as McGraw-Hill, Houghton Mifflin, HarperCollins, the Farlex clip-art collection copyright Princeton University, and Wikipedia, and provides citations for each search.
+Design is not as slick as it could be, but it's worth the trade-off.
+The only feature lacking is built-in voice recognition, but the device-level recognition works amazingly well (Stephanopoulos came up lickety-split).